Interpreting the SDG Index and Dashboards results

 where x is the raw data value; max/min denote the upper and lower bounds, respectively; and x’ is the normalized value after rescaling.

 The rescaling equation ensured that all rescaled variables were expressed as ascending variables (i.e., higher values denoted better performance).
-In this way, the rescaled data became easy to interpret and compare across all indicators: a country that scores 50 on a variable is halfway towards achieving the optimum value, whereas a country with a score of 75 has covered three quarters of the distance from worst to best.
+In this way, the rescaled data became easy to interpret and compare across all indicators: a country that scores 50 on a variable is half-way towards achieving the optimum value; a country with a score of 75 has covered three quarters of the distance from worst to best.

-The results of several rounds of expert consultations on earlier drafts of the SDG Index made clear that there was no consensus across different epistemic communities on assigning higher weights to some SDGs over others.
-As a normative assumption, we therefore opted for fixed, equal weight to every SDG to reflect policymakers’ commitment to treat all SDGs equally and as an integrated and indivisible set of goals.
-This implies that to improve their SDG Index score countries need to place attention on all goals with a particular focus on goals where they are furthest from achieving the SDGs and where incremental progress might therefore be expected to be fastest.
+Several rounds of expert consultations on earlier drafts of the SDG Index made it clear that there was no consensus across different epistemic communities on assigning higher weights to some SDGs over others.
+As a normative assumption, we therefore opted to give fixed, equal weight to every SDG, reflecting policymakers’ commitment to treating all SDGs equally and as an integrated and indivisible set of goals.
+This implies that to improve their SDG Index score, countries need to place attention on all goals, with a particular focus on those they are furthest from achieving and where incremental progress might therefore be expected to be fastest.

 To compute the SDG Index, we first estimate scores for each goal using the arithmetic mean of indicators for that goal.
 These goal scores are then averaged across all 17 SDGs to obtain the SDG Index score.
 The results of various sensitivity tests are available online including comparisons of arithmetic mean versus geometric mean and Monte-Carlo simulations at the Index and Goal level.
 Monte-Carlo simulations call for prudence in interpreting small differences in the Index scores and rankings between countries as those may be sensitive to the weighting scheme.